Faster MCMC for Gaussian Latent Position Network Models: Preliminaries

 In their original version of the LPM, \cite{hoff2002latent} proposed modeling $K$ as a logistic function of the latent distance and the covariate according to

-Here, the parameters $\alpha \in \mathbb{R}$ and $\beta \in \mathbb{R}^C$ control the total number of edges and the effect of the covariates, respectively.
+where the parameters $\alpha \in \mathbb{R}$ and $\beta \in \mathbb{R}^C$ control the total number of edges and the effect of the covariates, respectively.
 Recently, \cite{rastelli2016properties} proposed an alternative form for $K$ inspired by the functional form of the Gaussian probability density function---aptly named the Gaussian Latent Position Model (GLPM).
 Their original exposition did not consider covariates, taking the form

-Here, the parameter $\tau \in [0,1]$ controls the number of edges (i.e. sparsity level) in the network and $\gamma^2 >0$ controls the decay of the link probabilities.
+where $\tau \in [0,1]$ controls the number of edges (i.e. sparsity level) and $\gamma^2 >0$ controls the decay of the link probabilities.

 Thus far, two advantages of GLPMs over logistic LPMs have been identified in the literature.
-The Gaussian-like choice of $K$ yields closed-form expressions for various network statistics of GLPMs (such as the average degree of a node and its neighbors) making them easier to theoretically analyze than logistic LPMs \citep{rastelli2016properties}.
-Moreover, the lighter tails of the Gaussian link function are conducive to proving consistency of the maximum likelihood estimator of the latent positions \citep{spencer2017projective}.
+The Gaussian-like choice of $K$ yields closed-form expressions for various network statistics of GLPMs which makes them easier to theoretically analyze than logistic LPMs \citep{rastelli2016properties}.
+The lighter tails of the Gaussian link function are also conducive to proving consistency of the maximum likelihood estimator of the latent positions \citep{spencer2017projective}.
 In this paper, we identify and explore yet another advantage of GLPMs---the Gaussian shape of $K$ facilitates faster posterior inference techniques.

 Our work considers an extension of the GLPM to accommodate categorical covariates.
 Specifically, we consider

 with parameters $\tau \in [0,1]^C$ and $\gamma^2 > 0$.
-Here, the effect of the covariate is encoded in the vector $\tau$, allowing for subnetworks corresponding to some levels of the covariate categories to be far sparser than others.
+Here, the effect of the covariate is encoded in the vector $\tau$, allowing for subnetworks corresponding to certain covariate categories to be sparser than others.
 This single covariate formulation can be extended without loss of generality to multiple discrete covariates, with or without interactions, by a suitable mapping of the joint range space of covariates into $[C]$.
 For notational conciseness, we occasionally omit the dependence of $K$ on $x_{ij}$ in this article.
 Together, the Gaussian shape and factorizability of $K$ can be exploited to speed up Bayesian inference.

+Before proceeding, it is important to acknowledge that the parameters $\gamma$ and $Z$ in a GLPM are together identified only up to a multiplicative constant.
+That is, for any viable estimates $\gamma = \hat{\gamma}$ and $Z = \hat{Z}$, a model defined by

+has an equivalent likelihood.
+This second parameterization is known as a centered parameterization \citep{papaspiliopoulos2007general}, which can be computationally advantageous for inferring $\gamma^2$.
+We exploit it in Section~\ref{gamma2}.